Toshka Lakes: Etymology

 There are two opinions regarding the origin of the name "Toshka".
 The first is that the word "toshka" is made up of two syllables: "toshi" or "tosho", and "ki", "ke", or "ka".
 "Toshi" is the name of the stump plant, a type of medicinal herb that grows in the valley, and "ki" means "the place", "the house", or "the homeland" in the Nubian dialect of the region.
 Toshka in its entirety then means "the home of the Ghubeira plant."

 The second opinion, which is more widely accepted, is that the lakes are named after a Nubian village (Old Nubian: ⲧⲱϣⲕⲉⲁ) which existed in the region until it was flooded after the construction of the Aswan High Dam.
 The word "toshka" consists of two syllables.

 In the past, the Toshka region included two villages, one east of the Nile, "Toshka East" and the other west of the Nile, "Toshka West."
 The residents used Nile boats to move between the two villages.
 The two new ones have the same name "Toshka East" and "Toshka West".
 A new city was built in remembrance of the village.

 History

 Battle of Toski

 In the year 1889, a famous battle took place in the Toshka region between the British campaign and the army of the Mahdist State.
-Madhist revolutionaries marched from Sudan under the leadership of Abd al-Rahman al-Nujumi, proclaiming that they were ridding the Nile Valley of the corruption of the Turkish and British rulers, spread the Madhist faith to Egypt, and to free Ahmed Orabi from prison.
+Mahdist revolutionaries marched from Sudan under the leadership of Abd al-Rahman al-Nujumi, proclaiming that they were ridding the Nile Valley of the corruption of the Turkish and British rulers, spread the Mahdist faith to Egypt, and to free Ahmed Orabi from prison.